yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 Dockerfile.pump  entrypoint.sh  pump.conf
 ```

 Same principles apply here as well.
-Here we'll need to configure MongoDB endpoints for all the pumps (this can also be done in the `pump.conf` file):
+Here we'll need to configure MongoDB endpoints for all the Pumps (this can also be done in the `pump.conf` file):
 ```{.copyWrapper}
 heroku config:set PMP_MONGO_MONGOURL="mongodb://user:pass@mongoprimary.net:27017,mongosecondary.net:27017,mongotertiary.net:27017" -a evening-beach-40625
 heroku config:set PMP_MONGO_MONGOUSESSL="true"